acsl-technion/nica/README.md

 * Modified memcached to use NICA-KVcache AFU.
 * Baseline and modified CoAP server for the authentication AFU.
 * Modified `sockperf` tool used for performance measurements.

+## Dependencies

+NICA's runtime and compile-time dependencies can be installed using an ansible role provided in the `ansible/` directory.
+You can use the example ansible playbook with the following command:

+    ansible-playbook -i <inventory file> [-l <hostname>] ansible/nica.yml

 ## Building HLS code